Health Informatics & Information Sciences DiSTANCE LEARNING certificate Program

 Program Description

-The mission of the HIIS Program is to equip MHS/Department of Defense (DoD) personnel, including military and civilian professionals (contractors are excluded), with the knowledge and skills to manage and utilize health information technology, health information sciences, health information systems, artificial intelligence and machine learning, and data and visualization in health services research for efficient healthcare delivery in the MHS and beyond.
-This program commits to providing high-quality education, fostering interdisciplinary collaboration, and addressing the needs of internal and external stakeholders in the MHS.
+The mission of the HIIS Program is to equip MHS/Department of Defense (DoD) personnel, including Military and civilian professionals (contractors are excluded), with the knowledge and skills to utilize health information technology, health information sciences, health information systems, artificial intelligence and machine learning, and data and visualization for efficient healthcare delivery in the MHS.

 The Program is under the purview of the Health Policy and Management Division of the Preventive Medicine and Biostatistics Department.
 The expected time for completion will range from 12 months (fast track) to up to 36 months (flexible track).